A Guide to Eating with Kids in Greece

 Grilled sardines

 • Grilled sardelles (sardines) – so tasty when fresh and full of omega-3 fatty acids.
 As small fish, they also don’t accumulate as much contaminants (sardines have one of the lowest mercury levels amongst fish).
-If you find these at a supermarket, pop them into the oven for an easy dinner.

 • Gavros (fried anchovies) – another small, oily and tasty fish rich in omega-3 fatty acids.
 Often fried and served as an appetizer.
 Again, try this in place of potato fries.